How to get a Hungary residence permit by investing in property

 How to get permanent residency in Hungary?

-To become a permanent resident in Hungary, a foreign national has to live in the country for three years with a temporary residence permit.
-A Hungary residence permit can be obtained by purchasing property for at least €500,000 under the Hungarian real estate residency program known as the Hungary Golden Visa.
+A Hungary residence permit can be obtained by purchasing real estate fund units for at least €250,000 under the Hungarian real estate residency program known as the Hungary Golden Visa.

 Can I get residency in Hungary if I buy a house?